 Research experience

-Many medical schools don't require applicants to have academic research experience, however, it is highly valued and can help your application stand out.
-Academic research shows medical schools that you already understand the crucial role research plays in medicine and can help enhance your understanding of basic sciences.
+Many medical schools don’t require applicants to have academic research experience, however, it is highly valued and can help your application stand out.
+Academic research shows medical schools that you already understand the crucial role research plays in medicine and can help enhance your understanding of basic science.

 Studying abroad